Universal measuring machine

 In practice, the 1970s-era universal measuring machine is a very slow machine that requires a highly skilled and patient operator to use, and the accuracy built into these machines far outstripped the needs of most industries.
 As a result, the universal measuring machine today is uncommon, only found as a special-purpose machine in metrology laboratories.
 Because the machine can make comparative length measurements without moving linear axes, it is a valuable tool in comparing master gauges and length standards.
 While universal measuring machines were never a mass-produced item, they are no longer available on a production basis, and are produced on a to-order basis tailored to the needs of the metrology lab purchasing it.
-Manufacturers that perform work that must be measured on such a machine will frequently opt to subcontract the measurement to a laboratory which specializes in such.
+Manufacturers that perform work that must be measured on such a machine will frequently opt to subcontract the measurement to a laboratory which specializes in it.

-Universal measuring machines placed under corrected interferometric control and using non-contact gauge heads can measure features to millionths of an inch across the entire machine's envelope, where other types of machine are limited either in number of axes or accuracy of the measurement.
+Universal measuring machines placed under corrected interferometric control and using non-contact gauge heads can measure features to millionths of an inch across the machine's entire envelope, where other types of machine are limited either in number of axes or accuracy of the measurement.
 The accuracy of the machine itself is negligible, as the environment the machine is the limiting factor to effective accuracy.
-The earlier mechanical machines were built to hold 10 to 20 millionths of an inch accuracy across the entire machine envelope, and due to incredible machine design and forethought, remain as accurate today without computer compensation.
+The earlier mechanical machines were built to hold 10 to 20 millionths of an inch accuracy across the entire machine envelope.